wongstephen/wongstephen/README.md

 <tr valign="top">
 <td width="50%" >
-<h2>Tool Library</h2>
+<h2>WebpassWatch</h2>
 <img src="assets/projects/webpass.webp" width="100%"/>
-<p><strong>JavaScript, React, Chart.js, Node.js, Express.js - </strong> Webpass Dash is a dashboard app that extracts internet availability information for properties from Webpass.net's website and presents it in a clear and informative format.
-With its user-friendly interface, Webpass Dash makes it easy to access this valuable data and stay informed.</p>
+<p><strong>JavaScript, React, Chart.js, Node.js, Express.js - </strong> WebpassWatch is a dashboard app that extracts internet availability information for properties from Webpass.net's website and presents it in a clear and informative format.
+With its user-friendly interface, WebpassWatch makes it easy to access this valuable data and stay informed.</p>

 <br />
 <a href="http://wpdash.wongstephenk.com/"><img src="https://img.shields.io/badge/Website-blue?style=for-the-badge&logoColor=white" alt="Website"/></a>